 The student will become an expert on the use of AI in engineering, with a particular focus on the use of AI in numerical simulations and fluid dynamics.
 Through the PhD programme the student will learn state-of-the-art AI techniques and will apply them to this worthy problem.
 In addition to the technical aspects the social implications of the work will be considered, including the potential to reduce animal testing, make best use of publically funded research, and enhance efficiency in the medical device pipeline.

-This project is associated with the UKRI Centre for Doctoral Training in Accountable, Responsible and Transparent AI (ART-AI), which is looking for its second cohort of at least 10 students to start in September 2020.
-Further details can be found at: http://www.bath.ac.uk/centres-for-doctoral-training/ukri-centre-for-doctoral-training-in-accountable-responsible-and-transparent-ai/
+This project is associated with the UKRI Centre for Doctoral Training (CDT) in Accountable, Responsible and Transparent AI (ART-AI).

 Applicants should hold, or expect to receive, a First or Upper Second Class Honours degree.
 A master’s level qualification would also be advantageous.
 Desirable qualities in candidates include intellectual curiosity, a strong background in maths and programming experience.

-Informal enquiries about the project should be directed to Dr Kate Fraser on email address [email protected]
+Informal enquiries about the project should be directed to Dr Kate Fraser on email address [Email Address Removed].